caojinbo/recommendations_with_IBM/README.md

 ## Project Motivation<a name="motivation"></a>

-The datasets are provided as part of udacity Data Scientist Nanodegree projects.
+The datasets are provided as part of Udacity Data Scientist Nanodegree projects.
 The objective is to implement recommendation techniques using data from the IBM Watson Studio platform. i.e., `Recommendations with IBM`.
 The following techniques have been explored and implemented.

 1. Rank-Based Recommendations
 2. User-User Based Collaborative Filtering